davekinkead/thesis/thoughts/justified-political-theories-are-coherent-normative-claims.md

 Political beliefs typically concern values.
 And values, like any preference, rarely contain any claim to some objective truth content.
 That's because values are agent relative.....[need an argument here for value over truth]

 So if truth, and therefore soundness, are too demanding a criterion for justification of political theories, what about validity?
 Again, this requirement also seems to require too much.
 Validity implies entailment which in turn implies binary matters of fact.
 Our world however, and especially our political life, is anything but binary.
-The types of claims we make are rarely absolute but rather matters of degree500*s.
+The types of claims we make are rarely absolute but rather matters of degrees.
 This means that our 'political logic' will often consist of inductive rather than deductive arguments, denying the very possibility of logical validity.

 A much more plausible criteria for the justification of political beliefs then is coherence.
 Coherence is compatible with soundness, validity, inductive strength, and any other logical relationship short of contradiction.
 It permits any compatible set of claims but therein lies another problem.
 Coherence alone is too permissive, allowing arguments like our earlier examples.